-Apple Cake with Rum Sauce: Similar to a Sticky Toffee Pudding, the top is a little browned and crunchy, the inside moist, dense.
-The soaks into the top as the rest pools around it on the plate.
+Apple Cake with Rum Sauce: My Grand Mother’s recipe, like a Sticky Toffee Pudding, the top is a little crunchy, the inside moist, dense.
+The sauce soaks into the top and pools on the plate.

 Apple Crisp, Dulce de Leche & Streusel: A step up from the classic Apple Crisp and just as easy, but with a few twists and a little surprise or two!
 Portable, too, if you’d like to sneak one away.

 Bosc Pears with Balsamic Reduction: Here’s a dessert one doesn’t have to feel too guilty about!
 Use the best Balsamic and you won’t be disappointed – but good even with a grocery store one.

 Fruit Crisp, any kind: While apple is the classic, crisps can be made with many fruits and berries.
 Change it up with the seasons and enjoy this homey, simple pleasure more often.

 Cracked Black Pepper & Honeydew Sorbet: Make as a sorbet or popsicles, this is a guilt free treat all summer long and easy to make.
 The pepper may sound strange but cuts the sweetness and dances off the tongue!

 Lemon Thyme Popsicles: Long a family favorite, this little recipe makes the creamiest, dreamiest popsicle with only four ingredients.
 The thyme is more suited for adults, so leave it out if you’re in doubt.